Find a Lender-Approved Local Conveyancer in Shotton

 Commercial Conveyancing solicitors in Shotton regulated by the SRA

-The firms listed below are a non-comprehensive list of solicitors in Shotton specialising in commercial conveyancing in Shotton.
-This will likely include advice on buying or selling a shop, pub, restaurant, office, retail unit
+The list below is a non-comprehensive list of solicitors in Shotton with expertise in commercial conveyancing in Shotton.
+This will likely include advice on taking a commercial lease as a tenant

 • E A Harris & Co Limited, Transport House, 52-54 Chester Road East, Shotton, Deeside, Conwy, CH5 1QA